 Before we get started – a word of caution: Before jumping in boots and all – it is unlikely a solo novice teacher will be able to deliver a satisfactory student experience in a blended synchronous environment by going in “cold”.
 Preparation is critical, seeking advice from more experienced colleagues, testing the technology, team teaching and keeping interactive components discrete are good ways to minimise problems.

 - Pre-session preparation of technology for teachers and students is needed – let students know what to expect and how to get ready.
 Test the technology and practice using the technology before you run a class.

 - Plan lessons in advance.
 Include a buffer time between activities.
 Include deliberate check-points to pause and check for questions from online students.
 Be overly specific about task instructions.
+Put all your learning materials, slides, task instructions, worksheets etc online for easy access by students during the lesson.
 Blended synchronous sessions take about 1.5 times the effort to prepare and deliver compared to single mode classes.

 - Use supported technologies such as Echo360 livestream interactive presentations (now possible via Universal capture on your computer).
 Use Zoom (including breakout rooms) for discussion style sessions.

 - Present content via the online platform (e.g screen share in Zoom) and project that screen via a data projector in the room.
 That way on-campus and online students can see the same material.